 My mother descended from one of the oldest families in the country and a line of inventors.
 Both her father and grandfather originated numerous implements for household, agricultural and other uses.
-She was a truly great woman, of rare skill, courage and fortitude, who had braved the storms of life and passed through many a trying experience.
-When she was sixteen, a virulent pestilence swept the country.
+She was a truly great woman, of rare skill, courage and fortitude, who had braved the storms of life and past thru many a trying experience.
+When she was sixteen a virulent pestilence swept the country.
 Her father was called away to administer the last sacraments to the dying and during his absence she went alone to the assistance of a neighboring family who were stricken by the dread disease.
+All of the members, five in number, succumbed in rapid succession.
 She bathed, clothed and laid out the bodies, decorating them with flowers according to the custom of the country and when her father returned he found everything ready for a Christian burial.

-My mother was an inventor of the first order and would, I believe, have achieved great things had she not been so remote from modern life and its multifold opportunities.
+My mother was an inventor of the first order and would.
+I believe, have achieved great things had she not been so remote from modern life and its multifold opportunities.
 She invented and constructed all kinds of tools and devices and wove the finest designs from thread which was spun by her.
 She even planted the seeds, raised the plants and separated the fibers herself.
-She worked indefatigably, from break of day till late at night, and most of the wearing apparel and furnishings of the home were the product of her hands.
+She worked indefatigably, from break of day till late at night, and most of the wearing apparel and furnishings of the home was the product of her hands.
 When she was past sixty, her fingers were still nimble enough to tie three knots in an eyelash.

 There was another and still more important reason for my late awakening.
-In my boyhood I suffered from a peculiar affliction due to the appearance of images, often accompanied by strong flashes of light, which marred the sight of real objects and interfered with my thoughts and action.
-They were pictures of things and scenes which I had really seen, never of those imagined.
+In my boyhood I suffered from a peculiar affliction due to the appearance of images, often accompanied by strong flashes of light, which marred the sight of real objects and interfered with my thought and action.
+They were pictures of things and scenes which I had really seen, never of those I imagined.
 When a word was spoken to me the image of the object it designated would present itself vividly to my vision and sometimes I was quite unable to distinguish whether what I saw was tangible or not.
 This caused me great discomfort and anxiety.
-None of the students of psychology or physiology whom I have consulted, could ever explain satisfactorily these phenomenon.
-They seem to have been unique although I was probably predisposed as I know that my brother experienced a similar trouble.
+None of the students of psychology or physiology whom I have consulted could ever explain satisfactorily these phenomena.
+They seem to have been unique altho I was probably predisposed as I know that my brother experienced a similar trouble.
 The theory I have formulated is that the images were the result of a reflex action from the brain on the retina under great excitation.
 They certainly were not hallucinations such as are produced in diseased and anguished minds, for in other respects I was normal and composed.
-To give an idea of my distress, suppose that I had witnessed a funeral or some such nerve-wracking spectacle.
+To give an idea of my distress, suppose that I had witnest a funeral or some such nerve-racking spectacle.
 Then, inevitably, in the stillness of night, a vivid picture of the scene would thrust itself before my eyes and persist despite all my efforts to banish it.
-If my explanation is correct, it should be possible to project on a screen the image of any object one conceives and make it visible.
+Sometimes it would even remain fixt in space tho I pushed my hand thru it.
+If my explanation is correct, it should be able to project on a screen the image of any object one conceives and make it visible.
 Such an advance would revolutionize all human relations.
-I am convinced that this wonder can and will be accomplished in time to come.
-I may add that I have devoted much thought to the solution of the problem.
+I am convinced that this wonder can and will be accomplished in time to come; I may add that I have devoted much thought to the solution of the problem.